binibenny95/state_machine/README.md

 # Potential Improvements:

 1. UI to handle create,update,delete task, workflows,links.
-2. What will happens if there is two work flows , like once the hiring done it should auto trigger the next workflow onboarding .
-3. A logging system like notifications/email to the admin whenever there is a change in task state and once the workflow completes.
+2. A logging system like notifications/email to the admin whenever there is a change in task state and once the state of workflow changes.
-4. Can on task have multiple subtasks and states ?
-5. we can use django-fsm for state machine while creating models.
+3. we can use django-fsm for state machine while creating models.